 No Annual Fee

 The Marriott Bonvoy Bold Card has no annual fee.
 You can’t beat not paying an annual fee on a card!
-You even can add additional card members at no extra cost.
+You can even add additional card members at no extra cost.

 Earning Points With The Marriott Bold Card